Common North Texas Broadleaf Weeds

 DALLISGRASS

-Dallisgrass is a weed that has no pre or post emergent to control/eliminate.
+Dallisgrass is a weed that has no selective post-emergent to control/eliminate.
+Pre-emergent can prevent it.
 The best way to eliminate it, is to dig it up after a good rain or watering.
 Removing the roots will help keep it out of your lawn.